Alex Linder

-Alex Linder (June 30, 1966 – June 2025) was an American white supremacist.
+Alex Linder (born June 30, 1966) is an American white supremacist.
 He was the founder and editor of the Vanguard News Network (VNN), an antisemitic and white supremacist website and forum described by the Anti-Defamation League (ADL) as "one of the most active white supremacist sites on the Internet."

 Linder was a former member of the National Alliance, a political organisation considered by the Southern Poverty Law Center as "the country's most active and important neo-Nazi group" in the United States when he joined it.

 Background

-Linder was born and raised in Pittsburgh, Pennsylvania and graduated with a bachelor's degree from Pomona College in Claremont, California, in 1988, then worked as a researcher for CNN on the Evans & Novak political show, and then at The American Spectator.
+Linder was born in Madison, Wisconsin.
+Lived in California, Missouri, and Salt Lake City Utah.
+He graduated with a bachelor's degree from Pomona College in Claremont, California, in 1988, then worked as a researcher for CNN on the Evans & Novak political show, and then at The American Spectator.

 Criminal record

 On May 26, 2007, Linder organized what has been described as a "racially charged protest" linked to the Channon Christian and Christopher Newsom murder case in Knoxville, Tennessee, that attracted 30 supporters, around 60 counterprotesters, and 300 law enforcement officers.
 Linder fought with police and was the only person arrested.
 He was charged with disorderly conduct, resisting arrest, vandalism, and assault on a police officer.
 He was placed on six months probation and ordered to pay restitution to the police officer whom he assaulted.